STEM OPT Computer Science Jobs

 Research prevailing wages before negotiating offers

 Use the OFLC Wage Search to look up the prevailing wage for your specific CS job title and work location.
-STEM OPT doesn't set a wage floor, but knowing the DOL benchmark strengthens your negotiation and prepares you for any future H-1B LCA filing.
+STEM OPT doesn't set a wage floor, but knowing the DOL benchmark strengthens your negotiation and prepares you for any future H-1B visa LCA filing.

 Which Computer Science degrees qualify for the STEM OPT extension?